 I keep reminding myself that there’s no need to say everything I think.
-Indeed, I do best to say very little, because most of what I think turns out to be incorrect, incomplete, and often rubbish.
+Indeed, I do best to say very little, because most of what I think turns out to be incomplete, incorrect, and often rubbish.

-Here are some danger signals I look for to indicate that I should not speak: Anything that has the term “you people” is not fit to be heard and is useful only insofar as it points back at myself.
+Anything that has the term “you people” is not fit to be heard and is useful only insofar as it points back at myself.
 Time to revisit my own biases and also the 37 practices.
 Anything that sets me up as expert is immediately suspect and needs to be quashed.
 The depths of my ignorance are more and more apparent to me, and I know very little indeed.
 None of what I think is truly original.
 Every thought exists built upon other thoughts, and the whole ediface is shakier in coherence than a tower of cards.
 So why bother with sentences like “I think…” unless someone first asks?
-Anything that arises from negative emotion, esp those in the anger realm.
-Before I speak from outrage, annoyance, anger, or even rage, check first its source, its intent, and its probable outcome.
-The first is usually not what it appears initially, and as before, circles back to me and my attachments, aversions, or confusion.
-Similar case to be made for intent.
-As far as outcome, safe to say it will invariably differ from what I imagine.

 Is this necessary?
 Is this wanted?
 Is this valuable to the listener(s)?
 Most importantly, is this kind?
 (Not “nice,” which is a different attitude, and one with which I don’t truck.)